 The colors of the states indicate the expectation values $\langle m\rangle$ of the angular momentum operator throughout Fig.~\ref{fig:lambda_plot}.

 In panels (b)--(f) the QW width is fixed to $L=10\,$nm to study the impact of the complex valence band on the excitons at such a QW width.
-In panel (b) the non-diagonal terms of $H_{\Delta m=0}$, coupling the yellow ($J=1/2$) and green ($J=3/2$) excitons, are switched on by increasing $\lambda_0$ from $0$ to $1$.
+In panel (b) the nondiagonal terms of $H_{\Delta m=0}$, coupling the yellow ($J=1/2$) and green ($J=3/2$) excitons, are switched on by increasing $\lambda_0$ from $0$ to $1$.
 The coupling between yellow and green excitons has a strong impact on states with angular quantum number $m=0$, and smaller effect on states with $m\ne 0$, the energies of those are moderately lowered.
 Note that for the states in this panel the rotational symmetry around the $z$ axis is still valid, and thus $m$ and $m_J$ are exact quantum numbers.
-As the eigenenergies do not depend on the sign of these quantum numbers, states with $m\ne 0$ are fourfold degenerate (note that $m_F$ is half-integer).
+As the eigenenergies do not depend on the sign of these quantum numbers, states with $m\ne 0$ are fourfold degenerate.